larryob78/robot-editor/README.md

 # LuminaCut AI

 LuminaCut AI is an autonomous, natural-language-driven video editing environment.
-Upload footage, describe your edits in plain English, and review the simulated changes instantly – all without third-party Python packages.
-The backend is a lightweight HTTP server powered by the Python standard library, and the frontend is a static HTML/CSS/JS experience served from the same process.
+Upload footage, describe your edits in plain English, and let the backend orchestrate OpenAI-powered edit plans that are executed with real `ffmpeg` transformations.
+The backend exposes a lightweight HTTP API and serves the static HTML/CSS/JS client from the same process.

 ## Features

-- **Agentic natural language editing** – heuristically interprets prompts (trim, speed, brightness, volume, highlight) and records the resulting operations.
+- **Agentic OpenAI planning** – forwards every instruction (plus clip metadata) to the OpenAI API to obtain structured edit steps.
+- **Real ffmpeg operations** – trim, split, brightness, volume, and speed adjustments are applied using `ffmpeg` so previews reflect the actual output.
-- **Format-agnostic ingest & export** – accepts any browser-supported video upload and returns the untouched source as MP4 or MOV exports.
+- **Format-agnostic ingest & export** – accepts any browser-supported video upload and re-encodes to MP4 or MOV.
 - **Instant preview refresh** – previews mirror the current clip and are regenerated after each instruction for rapid feedback.
 - **Operation timeline** – transparent list of every AI-authored transformation with human-friendly descriptions.
 - **Classic quick tools** – dedicated buttons for trimming the head or tail, isolating a range, or splitting at a timecode.
 - **Slack notifications** – optional webhook integration to broadcast project updates to your team automatically.
-- **Zero-install dependencies** – everything runs on the Python standard library, making it ideal for offline or firewalled environments.

 ## Project structure